GDGVienna/zeppelin/_podcast_episodes/episode_3.md

 - **TIMEA**: Let's talk gender equality.
 - **RAMÓN**: I love the idea.
 Gimme a second I just gotta grab my coffee, I hope you've got yours, too!
 - **TIMEA**: Yep, right here.

-- welcome to another episode of gender equality over coffee uh i am so excited to have the two of you here uh we are joined today by eva leitner
+- **RAMÓN**: Welcome to another episode of "Gender Equality over Coffee"!
+I am so excited to have the two of you here.
+We are joined today by Eva Lettner.
-- hi eva hi everybody
+- **TIMEA**: Hi Eva!
+Hi everybody!
-- i uh eva is uh
+- **RAMÓN**: Eva is
-an incredible person we are so happy to have you here today um yeah i i figured i won't do the talking if why don't you tell us a name do you have a fun nickname for us that you'd like to share
+an incredible person, we are so happy to have you here today.
+Yeah I figured I won't do the talking, Eva why don't you tell us, do you have a fun nickname for us that you'd like to share?
-- i don't have a nickname since my name is so short no nobody's ever bought it to make a nickname when people call me a nickname they usually prolong my name which is uh so yeah i'm just i'm just eva on the internet i'm i'm if i underscore trotslos which is a play on words for my husband's last name
+- **EVA**: I don't have a nickname since my name is so short, no, nobody's ever bothered to make a nickname.
+When people call me a nickname they usually prolong my name, so yeah I'm just Eva.
+On the internet I'm @eva_trostlos which is a play on words for my husband's last name.
-- oh i never knew that yeah
+- **RAMÓN**: Oh!
+I never knew that.
-well why don't you tell why don't we start off letting loose why don't you tell us a little bit uh about yourself maybe some three random things about you
+Well, why don't we start off, letting loose, why don't you tell us a little bit about yourself?
+Maybe some three random things about you?
-- some three random things um i make my own clothes uh i collect fountain pens this is my newest edition i love it very much it's very pretty wow yeah that's cool and i'm teaching myself to play the piano for two years now excellent
+- **EVA**: Some three random things...
+I make my own clothes!
+I collect fountain pens, this is my newest addition.
+I love it very much it's very pretty.
+- **TIMEA**: Wow yeah that's cool.
+- **EVA**: And I'm teaching myself to play the piano for two years now.
-- that's that's awesome i i i i i i love it when when people tell us about uh you know things that that that are outside of their regular things that you see them in uh time do you play any instruments
+- **RAMÓN**: That's awesome.
+I love it when people tell us about things that that that are outside of their regular things that you see them in.
+Timea, do you play any instruments?
-- no
+- **EVA**: no
 no i don't but i was actually
 um also interested in piano a while ago so i got stuck on that point but i never